AztecProtocol/aztec-connect/docs/docs/sdk/usage/register-user.md

 title: Register Accounts
 ---

-Register an Aztec spending account.
+Register an Aztec spending key.

 Please review the [Accounts overview](../../how-aztec-works/accounts) and [Add User](./add-account) pages if you haven't already.

-As mentioned in the above pages, there is an important difference between the account nonce identifiers 0 and 1 in the Aztec account system.
-The privacy key associated with nonce 0 is used to decrypt notes, calculate balances and track transactions associated with an account.
-The signing keys associated with account nonce 1 are used to spend notes on behalf of a user.
+As mentioned in the above pages, there is an important difference between the account (privacy) keys and the spending keys.
+The account key is used to decrypt notes, calculate balances and track transactions associated with an account.
+The signing key associated with an account is used to spend notes associated with an account.

-Account with nonce 1 must be registered on the network before it can be used.
-The SDK makes it easy to register a new account using the `RegisterController`.
+A spending key must be registered on the network before it can be used.
+The SDK makes it easy to register a new spending key using the `RegisterController`.

 ## RegisterController Setup